jamesBsmyth/pruf_js/DOCS/gets.rst

 Returns
 """""""""""

-   1. Uint256
+   1. Bytes32|String

       * Hash built from individual inputs which is used to identify the asset on the network.
-JBS: Examine (uint256? tokenID is idx?)
 Example usage
 """"""""""""""